nebrius/raspi-peripheral/README.md

 _Returns_: None

+#### validateAlive()

+This method checks if the peripheral is alive or not.
+If the peripheral is not alive, it throws a handy exception.

+_Arguments_: None

+_Returns_: None

 ## Example gulpfile for compiling to ECMAScript 6

 If you want to use ECMAScript 6 for your peripheral, here is an example gulpfile: